usepromptify/promptify_privacy_policy/README.md

 ## Contact

-If you have questions or concerns about this Privacy Policy, you can contact me through the Chrome Web Store developer contact information or by visiting the project repository at [usepromptify.github.io](https://usepromptify.github.io/).
+If you have questions or concerns about this Privacy Policy, you can contact me at krishnamalhotra150@gmail.com or by visiting the project repository at [usepromptify.github.io](https://usepromptify.github.io/).